YoHaNoMe/sparkify/README.md

 1. First you have to create an AWS account, please refer to this [link](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

-2. You have to create [Redshift Cluster](https://aws.amazon.com/redshift/) .

-3. Create an IAM Role, please refer to this [link](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html).
+2. Create an IAM Role, please refer to this [link](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html).
     - In _Choose a use case_ section select **Redshift**.
     - In _Select your case_ section select **Redshift Customizable**.
     - Click Next